Sunday’s Best Chicken

 - 1-1/2 teaspoons salt

 - Place chicken on a rack in a shallow roasting pan; brush with oil.
-Combine the minced rosemary, pepper, salt and lemon peel; rub over chicken.
+Combine the minced rosemary, pepper, salt and lemon zest; rub over chicken.

 - Bake, uncovered, at 350° for 2-1/4 to 2-3/4 hours or until a thermometer inserted in thickest part of thigh reads 170°-175°, basting occasionally with drippings.
 (Cover loosely with foil if chicken browns too quickly.)